Solsona, Spain

+Etymology

 The name most probably derives from the Setelsis (Σετελσίς or Σελενσίς) mentioned by Ptolemy as a town of the tribe of Iacetani in Hispania Tarraconensis.

+Main sights

 The old town is known as the Nucli antic: it preserves a large part of its fortifications.
 The cathedral of Santa Maria de Solsona and the episcopal palace are in a neoclassical style.
 The latter houses the diocesan and comarcal museum and the Museum of Salt (Museu de la Sal), with crystals and objects made from the salt of nearby Cardona.

-One of the most important events in the city is Carnaval, a pagan celebration that marks the beginning of the Quaresma.
+One of the most important events in the city is Carnaval, a celebration that marks the beginning of Cuaresma (Lent).
 Tens of thousands of people come from all over Catalonia and beyond, to participate in the celebration that lasts almost one week.

 Solsona is home to one of the oldest hunters' association of Catalonia, which held its 75th anniversary in 2015.
 The city also hosts the only big research centre of Catalonia located outside an urban area, the Forest Sciences Centre of Catalonia (CTFC), with around 100 people employed.